bidoubiwa/json_batch_to_meilisearch/README.md

-  -p, --path <path>              Path to directory or to json file -u, --meili-index <uid>        Name of the index in which the json will be added (default: "my_index") -m, --meili-address <address>  MeiliSearch address to server (default: "http://localhost:7700") -k, --meili-api-key <key>      MeiliSearch address to server -K, --meili-primary-key <key>  The name of the unique field in each document -d, --delete-index             Delete index before adding the new files (default: false) -t, --track-updates            Track meilisearch updates (default: true) -s, --settings-path <path>     Path to json file containing settings -V, --version                  output the version number -h, --help                     display help for command
+  -p, --path <path>              Path to directory or to json file -u, --meili-index <uid>        Name of the index in which the json will be added (default: "my_index") -m, --meili-address <address>  MeiliSearch address to server (default: "http://localhost:7700") -k, --meili-api-key <key>      MeiliSearch address to server (default: "masterKey") -K, --meili-primary-key <key>  The name of the unique field in each document -d, --delete-index             Delete index before adding the new files (default: false) -t, --track-tasks            Track meilisearch tasks (default: true) -s, --settings-path <path>     Path to json file containing settings -V, --version                  output the version number -h, --help                     display help for command